osg-htc/user-documentation/documentation/support_and_training/ap20-21-migration-fall2025.md

   * Previously uploaded SSH keys to OSGConnect have also been migrated your new [registry.cilogon.org](https://registry.cilogon.org) account and are ready for use on AP41!

 Visiting this portal during the migration provides a quick way to make sure everything is aligned with the new infrastructure before you begin submitting jobs.
 If something looks incorrect or incomplete, you can let us know early so we can correct any issues to your access ahead of the full transition.

-## Get Ready and Excited for the Hard Launch of AP41

-The AP41 access points are almost ready to take over as your primary gateway to the OSPool—and this upgrade brings improved stability, performance, and a cleaner, modernized identity system.
-Now is the perfect time to explore the new environment and make sure your workflows are ready for launch day.

-Here’s how you can prepare:

-- **Verify your new account** in the [OSPool Account Portal](registry.cilogon.org) to ensure your identity and group memberships are set up correctly.
-- **Try out AP41 with small test jobs** to confirm that your scripts, containers, and input/output paths behave as expected in the upgraded environment.
-- **Update any automation or hard-coded references** to AP20/21, as these will be retired after the transition.

-Your early testing helps ensure a smooth, confident shift into AP41.
-We’re excited for you to experience the improvements coming with this next-generation access point—thank you for helping us prepare for a successful launch!

 ## Why are we doing the migration?